austincollinpena/Starlette-Ariadne-Gino-Starter/readme.md

 TODO: ondelete=Cascade?

+## Authentication

+Still a lot to do here!
+One important note is that there are no refresh JWT's implemented yet.
+Will likely work based off of the frontend's requirement and [this guide](https://medium.com/@lucasmcgartland/refreshing-token-based-authentication-with-apollo-client-2-0-7d45c20dc703).

 ## Setting Up The environment

 1. Run a pip install
 2. Fill out the ```env``` file with variables included for convenience.
 Just change it from ```env``` to ```.env``` (This of course requires a postgres server up and running)

+## Other To Do:

+1. Add Redis
+2. Add ability to use background tasks